PrestaShop/prestashop-specs/content/1.7/back-office/orders/invoices/configure-invoices.md

 ## Multistores functionality

-Each Multistore has its separate webshop multistore.
+Each Multistore has its separate webshop databases.
+It means, one configuration on one Multistore or Shop group will not affect the other Multistore or Shop group.